 How much will removal cost?

 Keep this in mind when pricing a wrap.
 Get it in writing, you will often get a cheaper removal quote up front when they want your business than you will when you come back.
 This question is especially important for color change wraps, since cars are often dismantled in order to wrap around edges.
 Remember, your car will need to be dismantled again to remove the wrap, and will be an added expense.

 If you have read this far, you are probably getting the idea.
 Vehicle wrap design and installation are skilled trades.
+They are also separate trades.
 More often than not, a low price tag is there for a reason.
-When searching for the best car wrap shop, ask the right questions up front, and enjoy your new look in confidence that your car is protected, and as good as new underneath.
+When searching for the best car wrap shop, ask the right questions up front, and enjoy your new look with the added confidence that your car is protected, and as good as new underneath.

 Now, when you buy a car wrap from us you know what you need to do in order to find a local installer to do the work for you.
 You can shop around confidently.
 Remember, when you buy a wrap from us, whether it’s a custom designed race livery or one of our pre-designed wraps, we will print it and laminate it for you.
 At that point we ship it to you, to your home, your office or local wrap shop.
 You just have to find the right shop to install it.